calaldees/KaraKara/README.md

       * Currently just mp4 but could support other formats in future.
   * Tumbnail images
       * Each video has 4 images taken at even intervals
+  * Srt output
+      * regardless of input format, a normalised srt will be created for each video
   * Json metadata
-      * Once processed, each item will have json data containing the videos and images extracted, lyrics (from the subtitle files)
+      * Once scanned, each item will have json data containing the hashs of source data
 * website
   * jquerymobile web interface to search/preview/queue tracks
     * Data importer for `processmedia` output into local db (sqllite/postgresql)
     * Produces printable hard copy track lists for use without mobile interface
     * Populates elasticsearch events to be visulised with `admindashboard`
-  * queueplayer - html5 event display player (currently only designed/tested in Chrome)
+  * player - html5 event display player (currently only designed/tested in Chrome)
     * Looks at website/queue api
     * Streams final video from mediaserver in fullscreen mode.
     * Can be controled via hotkeys or repotely with websockets